 Let us first understand the different types of artificial light we have used so far in our homes and offices.

 The history of artificial lighting began with incandescent bulbs which consume more energy.
 Also, their harsh, yellow light has a negative impact on the eyes.
 These types of bulbs are high in red, orange and yellow frequencies which make people squint in its bright light as they first reach the cones in the eye.
 The yellow frequency is not absorbed which is why you experience a glare from incandescent bulbs.
 This glare can cause eye strain and also lead to shortsightedness or myopia.
 The incandescent bulb also has a tendency to get overheated as it gives out thermal radiation.
-Reading under this type of bulb can cause watery eyes and headache from the thermal radiation.
+Reading under this type of bulb can cause

 The invention of tube lights came as a welcome change after incandescent bulbs.
 They quickly found their way into most homes and offices.
 Studies have shown that tube lights can suppress melatonin production, the hormone that helps control your sleep and wake cycles.
 The bluish-yellow frequency from tube light rays can aggravate symptoms of migraine, autism or Asperger syndrome.
 The cool white color also has an adverse effect on your biorhythms.
 Another concern is the constant flicker, which is not noticeable unless you watch closely, and its negative impact on your eyes.